miklevin/MikeLev.in/_posts/2023-04-27-looking-for-equivalent-alternative-to-usr-local-sbin.md

 headline: Successfully Publishing from Windows 11 with NeoVim - Testing and Troubleshooting Drafts
 description: "I recently published from a Windows 11 laptop using NeoVim's new terminal macro and I'm starting to see the vimscript command: if has('nvim').
 With this, I'm hoping to have a single .vimrc that works for both vim and NeoVim.
 I tested moving a draft post between machines and it worked, but I noticed that when I add anything to my spell-check library with the zg command, I lose syntax highlighting in NeoVim."
 keywords: Windows, 11, laptop, terminal, macro, NeoVim, vimscript, if, has, nvim, single, .vimrc, vim, draft, post, machines, zg, command, spell-check, library, syntax, highlighting, switch
-categories: vim, .vimrc, neovim, macro, terminal
+categories: macro, vim, neovim, terminal, .vimrc
 layout: post
 ---